Credit Card Processing

 1. Notify the card brands you accept of your intent to surcharge.

-Visa and MasterCard each have a form that businesses must fill out.
-This is Visa’s surcharge form.
+Visa and Mastercard each require notice of intent to surcharge.
 Mastercard provides information about disclosing intent to surcharge in their surcharging FAQ.
-Each brand requires 30 days notice before you may begin charging checkout fees.
+Each brand requires 30 days notice before you may begin surcharging customers.

 2. Inform your acquiring bank of your intent to surcharge.

 Different banks have different procedures; most require 30 days’ notice as well.
-Your merchant service provider will likely be able to tell you what needs to be done to meet this requirement.?
+Your merchant service provider will likely be able to tell you what n meet this requirement.

 3. Decide what to surcharge.